fortunatebypass/sinatra/README.md

 * This is only app that will ever be deployed in this specfic AWS VPC
 * The app should be built and run exactly as prescribed (E.g.: no switching to unicorn etc.)
 * Keep costs low despite use of AWS (potentially using free-tier)
+* Someone will have to be able to deploy app updates on an on-going basis

 ### Overview